socialplanning/opencore/opencore/api/README.txt

 ==============

 APIs for remote interaction with opencore.
-Currently we have two APIs provided by projects and one provided by members.
+Currently we have two APIs provided by projects, one provided by the people folder, and one provided by members.

 Project APIs
 ============